Naman1511/jee-study-timetable/README.md

 🚀 How to Use

-Deployment: Open the index.html.
+Deployment: click on 🔗https://naman1511.github.io/jee-study-timetable/.
 The system will automatically authenticate you via a secure anonymous cloud token.

 Strategy Entry: Click into any cell (Time, Subject, or Topic) to edit your strategy for the week.